This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

-Children must be under the constant supervisioin of their parents at all times.
+Children must be under the constant supervisioin of their parents or guardians at all times.
 The pool is not fenced and despite a fence around what Okonjima term as the “safe zone”, there is some wildlife (warthogs, antelope, zebra, giraffe etc) in the area where Plains Camp is located.

 Our travellers’ wildlife sightings from Okonjima Plains Camp